 - Schedule Margin: Often, we have our days booked so tight with exercise, work, housework, to-do’s, kids’ games, etc., that every minute is scheduled.
 Because of this, our stress level goes up, our focus narrows, and our relationships can suffer.
 If we could create some “margin” in our schedule, our stress might go down, and we might have some space for the things that come up unexpectedly (both good and bad).
 Maybe we wouldn’t have to give up the important for the urgent.

-- Financial Margin – Have you heard the phrase “the one with the most stuff wins”?
-Society has placed an incredible amount of pressure on individuals and families to have “stuff”.
+- Financial Margin: Have you heard the phrase “the one with the most stuff wins”?
+Society has placed an incredible amount of pressure on individuals and families to have “stuff.”
 I can get caught up in this easily.
 The need to “have stuff” often puts pressure on our finances.
-If I had less stuff, it might give me more margin in both my finances as well as my time.
-Having some financial margin could also reduce stress.
+If I had less stuff, it might give me more margin in my finances and my time.
+If I had some financial margin could also reduce stress.

-- Moral Margin – If we are always living our life on the edge of morality, then it doesn’t allow much margin when we are challenged or pushed to go over the line.
-Once we are pushed over the line, it can affect us psychologically as well as in our relationally.
+- Moral Margin: If we are always living our life on the edge of morality, it doesn’t allow much margin when challenged or pushed to go over the line.
+Once we are pushed over the line, it can affect us psychologically and relationally.

 After watching Andy’s video several years ago, I have thought about it often.
-When things get too busy or too tight and I start to lose focus or get stressed, I try to evaluate the margin in my life and determine if I have over committed in any of the above areas.
+When things get too busy, tight, or stressful, I try to evaluate the margin in my life and determine if I have over-committed in any of the above areas.
 I’d challenge you to grade yourself in the four areas above.
 How do you score when it comes to “margin” in these areas of your life?

-Thoughts taken from Take It To The Limit by Andy Stanley.
+Thoughts are taken from Take It To The Limit by Andy Stanley.

 Continue Leading the Interstates Way!